-Focus: To understand algebraic language such as terms, variables, coefficients, constants, expressions and equations
+Focus: To understand algebraic language such as terms, variables, coefficients, constants, expressions and equations these terms on cards with a class definition, and keep for future activities.

 - Direct students to complete SS 4A-1 Understanding algebraic language (see Resources) if they had difficulty with these questions or require more practice at this skill. - You may need to undertake some explicit teaching so students understand the meaning of term, coefficient, variable, constant, expression and equation.
-Students could write b $13y - x^2 + 15x = 12$ Expression or equation? (equation) Number of terms?
-(4) Variables? (x, y) Coefficient of $x^2$ ? (-1) Coefficient of x?
-(15) Coefficient of y?
-(13) Constant?
-(12)
+Students could write

 - Use the BLM Algebra definitions (see Resources) as the basis for a whole class activity. - Write each of the following, in turn, on the whiteboard.
-Ask students to come forward and identify whether each example is an expression or an equation and also to label components of expressions and equations, by attaching their cards at the relevant position, using Blu-Tack® or magnets.
+Ask students to come forward and identify whether each example is an expression or an equation and also to label components of expressions and equations, by attaching their cards at the relevant position, using Blu-Tack® or magnets. - a 5r + 10